 Add a little batter onto your piping bag and pipe out 2 macarons.
 Wait for about a minute.
 If the macarons expanded a little and become smooth after this time, you are good to go.
 If on the contrary, they kept their shape and the little pointy thing at the centre is still there.
 In this case, you can go back and mix a little further.

-If the macarons completely spread, then it means you have overmixed the batter and the macarons will not hold their shape in the oven.
-You may have to restart the process all over.
+- Why do macarons spread? because you have overmixed the batter and the macarons will not hold their shape in the oven.
+You have to restart the process all over.

 Macarons are usually baked using low temperatures to get that mushy inside.